slopezpereyra/slopezpereyra.github.io/_posts/2023-04-25-MyInterestInPhilosophy.md

 to the most radical materialism on the matter.)

 To my mind, philosophy plays a crucial role in the study of these phenomena.
-That role consists in aiding scientists in the making of the \textit{right questions}.
+That role consists in aiding scientists in the making of the *right questions*.
 It is a historical fact that philosophy has endured a better education on the analysis of *questions* —although it has fallen behind in the production of answers.
 Now, in general terms I do not accept the postulate that the only role of philosophy is to perform this kind of analysis —philosophy should strive to produce answers as well.
 But in the particular case of the philosophy of mind, about whose object we have better means of attaining answers than philosophical inquiry, I believe this is its noble place.